-Julian Construction routinely works with engineering firms and local departments of building & safety.
-The company has done more seismic retrofit work in Los Angeles than any other company in the area over the last five years.
+Julian De La Torre is an expert in Los Angeles foundation inspection, foundation contractors and foundation repair.
+Julian’s company, Julian Construction, has inspected over 15,000 structures, working with engineering firms and local departments of building & safety.
+The company has done more foundation repair and earthquake retrofitting in Los Angeles than any other company in the area over the last five years.